leoangonese/restaurantSql/README.md

 <hr />

 ##How to open diagrams
-- For diagram conceptual and diagram logical open with [brModelo](https://sourceforge.net/projects/brmodelo/)
+- For conceptual diagram and logic diagram open with [brModelo](https://sourceforge.net/projects/brmodelo/)
 - For Diagram Physical use [HeidiSQL](https://www.heidisql.com/) to open

 ## Built with